philcryer/fak3r.com/content/post/2017-10-23-checking-for-and-fixing-broken-rpm-packages.md

 draft = false
 tags = ["howto", "commandline", "rpm", "yum", "linux" ] topics = [ "sysadmin" ]
-title = "Checking for, and fixing, broken RPM packages" description = "Recovering from a disaster when you thought all hope was lost" date = "2017-10-23T14:44:11-06:00"
+title = "Checking and fixing broken RPM packages" description = "Recovering from a disaster when you thought all hope was lost" date = "2017-10-23T14:44:11-06:00"